 ATTACHMENT 1.
-AUTHORITY FOR STAFF TO ADMINISTER SUNSCREEN
+AUTHORITY FOR STAFF TO ADMINISTER SUNSCREEN VIA ONLINE FORM

-Authority for staff to administer sunscreen provided by the service

-I, Early Leaning Centre to apply, as appropriate parts of my child's body. , give/do not give permission for the staff at , SPF 30 (or higher) broad-spectrum, water-resistant of Columbia Park exposed (Name of child) Signature (parent (COMPLETED VIA ENR OLMENT FORM) Signature (parent Date

-Authority for staff to administer sunscreen provided by the parent/guardian

-١, , give permission for the staff at Columbia Park Early Learning C Centre to apply, as appropriate, to all exposed parts of my child's body the sunscreen that I have supplied and labelled with n ny child/children's name.
+Authority for staff to administer sunscreen provided by the service , give/do not give permission for the staff at [Service Name] to apply, as appropriate, SPF 30 (or higher) broad-spectrum, water-resistant sunscreen to all exposed parts of my child's body.
+(Name of child) Signature (parent/guardian) Date Authority for staff to administer sunscreen provided by the parent/guardian $\underline{}$, give permission for the staff at Columbia Park Early Learning Centre to apply, as appropriate, to all exposed parts of my child's body the sunscreen that I have supplied and labelled with my child/children's name.
 This sunscreen is an SPF 30 (or higher) broad-spectrum, water-resistant sunscreen.
-I understand t hat this sunscreen will be kept at the service.
+I understand that this sunscreen will be kept at the service.
 It is my responsibility to ensure there is always an adequate supply of this sunscreen at the service.
+ALLERGY NON ALLERGY (Name of child) Signature (parent/guardian) Date